solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     ![Query execution steps](./media/lab3_shuffle_move_2.png)

-7. Get more details on the problematic step using the following SQL statement:
+7. Get more details on the problematic step using the following SQL statement (replace the `request_id` and `step_index` values from the previous query results):

     ```sql
     SELECT